 If you lost all your identifying documents, don’t panic!
-While it may be a hassle and some work, you can go about replacing all of your certified vital records and documents to restore your identity, protect yourself in case of a problem, and get back to your normal life.
-In most cases, you can start out by ordering a birth certificate replacement, which will allow you to verify your identity to restore your remaining vital records and IDs.
+While it may be a hassle and some work, you can replace IDs.
+Restore all your certified vital records and documents to replace IDs, protect yourself in case of a problem, and get back to your normal life.
+First of all, order a birth certificate replacement, which will allow you to verify your identity to replace all IDs.

 Important: Call 311 to learn more about how to file a police report in your area.
 The sooner you report your documentation missing or destroyed, the less likely you will pay penalties for not having it or that someone can commit identity theft with your documents.

-It’s also important to note that your process of replacing your IDs will differ depending on whether your documents were lost or stolen or destroyed in a natural disaster or accident.
+The steps you need to take to replace IDs will differ.
+This is because it depends on whether your documents were lost or stolen or destroyed in a natural disaster or accident.

 How to Replace Your Birth Certificate After Losing Your IDs

 Your birth certificate is one of the most important documents in proving your identity.
-If you’ve lost all your Ids, you will likely need the assistance of your parent or a legal guardian to order a replacement birth certificate online.
+To replace all IDs, you will likely need the assistance of your parent or a legal guardian to order a replacement birth certificate online.

-- Find the vital records office in your state of birth or visit vitalrecordsonline.com to begin the process there
+- Find the vital records office in your state of birth or visit Vital Records Online to begin the process there.

 - If your parents are deceased or unable to submit a request for you, attempt to get your driver’s license first.

 Who Can Request for a Birth Certificate to Replace IDs?

 If you were born abroad or on a U.S. military base abroad, you should contact the Department of State for your Consular Report of Birth Abroad.
 You will have to have your parents or legal guardians make this request on your behalf.